tensorflow/tfjs-node/README.md

 # Link the tfjs-node NPM we published above.
 yarn link-local tfjs-node

 # Run the training script.
+See demo/package.json for this script.
 yarn mnist
 ```